oz/cyprio.net/wtf/2010-10-30-never-will-i-burn.md

 ---
-title: Never will I burn?
+title: "Never will I burn?"
 ---

 This reminds me of a rather recent conversation I had with a co-worker at